-- Doctors' or Nurse Practitioners' Office
+- Doctor's or Nurse Practitioner's Office

 Your primary care provider should be your first call in non-emergency situations.
-Your provider knows you and your health history, including what medications you are taking and what chronic conditions might need to be considered in your treatment.
+Your provider knows you and your health history, including which medications you are taking and what chronic conditions might need to be considered in your treatment.
 Same day appointments may be available - ask your provider.

-If your provider is unavailable, try a walk-in clinic or Urgent Primary Care Centre (UPCC).
+- If your provider is unavailable or if you don’t have a provider, try a walk-in clinic or Urgent and Primary Care Centre (UPCC).